Learned Segmenter¶

 segmentation = segmentation.astype("uint8")

-with TemporaryDirectory() as tempdir:
+with volume_layer.edit() as segmentation_layer:

 segmentation_layer.bounding_box = dataset.layers["color"].bounding_box